unifiedjs/unified/readme.md

 ### `processor.process(file|value[, done])`

 Process the given representation of a file as configured on the processor.
-The process invokes `parse`, `run`, and `stringify` internally.
+The process calls `parse`, `run`, and `stringify` internally.

 ###### Parameters